sapphire9901/Dave3625-Host-2025/Lab3/README.md

 LastName, Title.
 RestOfName

 ![names][names]
-A easy way to extract a sertan string is to use
+An easy way to extract a sertan string is to use:
 ```python
 lambda x: re.search(' ([A-Z][a-z]+)\.', x).group(1)
 ```

 *What is this syntax?
 It's called regex, and a [explanation can be found here][regex]*

+In this scenario we are looking for groups of letters A-Z or a-z that end with a dot (.), which we then put into groups.

 And in our case we would like to put this data in a new column, so we can run
 ```python